False Positive (Hulu): Film Review

 Film is an exceptional medium.
 It can immediately transport us to a different time an place, bringing stories to life in the most immersive way possible.
 It can take us on a journey and it can make us feel an impressive range of emotions, by having us identify with a relatable protagonist who goes through a series or ordeals.
 But it can also give filmmakers the means to create something so realistic that it can alter our very notion of reality, making us believe that what we see on the screen is happening exactly in the way it’s been depicted, only to turn the tables at the very end when revealing the truth.
 And so, we get all those unique genre hybrid films that defy definitions, featuring unexpected changes of tone, villains who turn out to be heroes, and clever, shocking twists we didn’t see coming.
 But when the things we can’t explain take up almost the entire film’s runtime, and are ultimately resolved in a reveal that is so underwhelming and predictable that it actually becomes laughable and loses all credibility, that is a real shame.

-There’s a lot of potential in John Lee’s (Broad City) pregnancy thriller False Positive, revolving around Lucy (Ilana Glazer, who also co-wrote the film’s screenplay), a pregnant woman who puts her trust in an illustrious fertility doctor only to realise that something sinister might be going on, and that something might be wrong with her pregnancy.
+There’s a lot of potential in John Lee’s (Broad City) pregnancy thriller False Positive, revolving around Lucy (Ilana Glazer, of Babes, who also co-wrote the film’s screenplay), a pregnant woman who puts her trust in an illustrious fertility doctor only to realise that something sinister might be going on, and that something might be wrong with her pregnancy.
 When Lucy begins to have doubts on Dr. Hindle’s (Pierce Brosnan, of The World is Not Enough) intentions and sets off to uncover the truth, she finds herself completely on her own, having to deal with a whole lot of condescending people — from friends and acquaintances to the clinic’s medical staff and even her own boyfriend, Adrian (Justin Theroux, of Mulholland Drive), who is a former student of Hindle’s — who treat her as if she were being “obsessive” and “hysterical”, blaming her “mommy brain” instead of taking her seriously.

 As things escalate and the tension rises, Lucy’s pregnancy becomes a nightmare, and we begin to question everything we see.
 Until the mystery is solved, right at the very end, replacing a timely, well-crafted exploration of issues of consent, sexism, and societal stereotypes, with a highly foreshadowed resolution that verges into parody.
 Which makes False Positive an unusual combination of highly effective scenes that keep us at the edge our seats while making us question our own behaviour and biases towards pregnant women (and women, in general), and an uninspired resolve that risks outshadowing the rest of the film’s runtime.